DFV Perpetrator Program Innovation

 - More perpetrators under supervision of QCS in the Gold Coast and Logan/Beenleigh jurisdictions will have access to a DFV perpetrator program to address DFV behaviours.

-- Greater flexibility of options for remote, rural and culturally diverse populations.
+- Greater flexibility of options for remote, rural and culturally diverse populations, including a better understanding of the feasibility and effectiveness of online perpetrator interventions.

 What difference will we make?